Why Do My Boobs Hurt When I’m Not Pregnant? | Clear, Honest Answers

 Lifestyle Factors Impacting Breast Discomfort

-Several everyday habits influence breast health:
+Several everyday habits influence breast comfort:

 • Poorly fitting bras: Lack of support strains ligaments causing soreness.